 Guidance will be offered by experienced coördinators that will supervise your daily work.
 The language spoken at this project is English.

-A lot of things you can do in your leisure time like horse riding, boat cruises, hikes, bird watching and great white shark cage diving.
+A lot of things you can do in your leisure time like horse riding, boat cruises, hikes, bird watching, squad tours, great white shark cage diving, etcetera.
 But also visiting Cape Town with its Table Mountain, Robben Island, Cape Point to mention some.